reactive-python/reactpy/docs/source/core-concepts.rst

 .. note::

-    ``context`` is information that's specific to the :class:`~idom.core.render.AbstractRenderer` implementation.
+    ``context`` is information that's specific to the :class:`~idom.core.dispatcher.AbstractDispatcher` implementation.
 In the case of
-    the :class:`~idom.core.render.SingleStateRenderer` it doesn't require any
+    the :class:`~idom.core.render.SingleStateDispatcher` it doesn't require any
     context.
-On the other hand the :class:`~idom.core.render.SharedStateRenderer` requires a client ID as its piece of contextual information.
+On the other hand the :class:`~idom.core.render.SharedStateDispatcher` requires a client ID as its piece of contextual information.

 Layout Server
 -------------

-The :ref:`Renderer <Layout Renderer>` allows you to animate the layout, but we still need to get the models on the screen.
+The :ref:`Dispatcher <Layout Dispatcher>` allows you to animate the layout, but we still need to get the models on the screen.
 One of the last steps in that journey is to send them over the wire.
 To do that you need an :class:`~idom.server.base.AbstractRenderServer` implementation.
 Right now we have a